How to spend 4 days in the Luberon region of Provence, France

 Other places to visit near the Luberon

 There are so many beautiful villages and towns dotted across the Luberon region, and also in the wider area of Provence.
-If you have a few more days to spare, here’s some other places which are worth visiting on your trip to the Luberon in Provence.
+If you have a few more days to spare, here are some other places which are worth visiting on your trip to the Luberon in Provence.

 Avignon